 An effective employer accident analysis process will include the following steps:

 There are three levels of analysis that must be completed to make sure the accident analysis is effective:

 Safety education "tells why."
 Education builds the philosophical foundation that establishes why safety is important.
 Education transfers general knowledge and explains natural and system consequences.
 The goals of safety education are to primarily increase knowledge and improve attitudes.
 Here are some important things to remember about safety education:

 Safety training "shows how."
 Training is one form of education that helps build specific knowledge and skills to perform safe procedures and practices.
 The goals of safety training are to primarily increase knowledge and improves skills.
 On the job training (OJT) is a very effective training strategy.
 Important points to remember about safety training include:

 Experience can improve skills.
 Experience is a natural form of education.
-Experience within a supportive safety culture will help to further increase knowledge, skills and attitudes about safety in the workplace.
+Experience within a supportive safety culture will help to further increase knowledge, skills and abilities (KSAs) about safety in the workplace.
 It's important to understand how important the safety culture is to safe performance.